 Alcon Ireland Ltd is responsible for the company’s Intraocular Lens (IOL) – this lens replaces the natural lens of the eye when it is removed during cataract surgery.
 Production of this is set to increase considerably over the next few years so there are opportunities available to those with the right skill set.

 Covidien was a healthcare company, founded in 2007 but with a history dating back to 1903, that was headquartered in Ireland.
 Their product portfolio included medical devices in areas including surgery and patient monitoring.
 By 2014, Covidien had almost 40,000 employees across 70 countries.
 The company was bought by Medtronic in 2015, forming one of the biggest medical device companies in the world.

-Founded by an orthopaedic surgeon in the U.S in 1941, Dr Stryker was aiming to make products that met his patients healthcare needs.
+Founded by an orthopedic surgeon in the U.S in 1941, Dr. Stryker was aiming to make products that met his patient’s healthcare needs.
 Stryker continues in the field of medical technology with a focus on surgical devices and is now one of the biggest such companies in the world.
 They currently employ over 25,000 people worldwide.

 Stryker has three plants across Ireland – two in Cork and one in Limerick.
 The Cork Instruments plant develops and surgical instruments and associated technology.
 The Stryker Orthopaedics sites in Cork and Limerick research and develop biomaterials as well as manufacturing knee and hip joints.
 Across these three sites, Stryker employs over 1,200 people.

 Started in 1897, BD now employs almost 30,000 people in over 50 countries.
 Their focus is on medical technology to improve drug delivery, diagnostic abilities, and advancing drug discovery.
 They have a range of products including medical devices, laboratory instruments, reagents, medical supplies and diagnostic products.
 The company operates in three distinct segments – BD Medical, BD Diagnostics and BD Biosciences.